-1. In accordance with Point 4.2.3.
+3. In accordance with Point 4.2.3.
 Para.
 4 of the Code care shall be taken in concluding Executive Board contracts to ensure that payments made to an Executive Board member upon premature termination of his contract including fringe benefits do not exceed the value of two years' compensation (severance payment cap) and compensate for no more than the remaining term of the contract.
 The severance payment cap shall be calculated on the basis of the total compensation for the past full fiscal year and, if appropriate, also of the expected total compensation for the current fiscal year.

-This recommendation has not been followed since the last declaration of conformity and will also not be followed in future with respect to the Chairman of the Executive Board who has served as member of the Executive Board since October 1, 2006; here the status quo was upheld.
-There is the view that this type of regulation on severance payments contradicts the principle of concluding the contracts with members of the Executive Board regularly for the full term of their office which has been applied by Jenoptik in accordance with the German Stock Corporation Act (Aktiengesetz).
-A premature termination of a contract regularly requires a serious cause.
-In this case, no severance payment will be made.
-In the case of a mutually agreed termination of the contract, it would be difficult for the company to unilaterally implement a severance payment cap included in the contract of employment; just as one could not ensure that the specific circumstances for the premature termination would be sufficiently taken into account.
+This recommendation has not been followed since the last declaration of conformity and will not be followed in the future with respect to the Chairman of the Executive Board who has served as a member of the Executive Boards since October 1, 2006; in this respect, the status guo was upheld.
+It has been found that this type of regulation on severance payments contradicts the principle of concluding the contracts with members of the Executive Board regularly for the full term of their office which has been applied by Jenoptik in accordance with the German Stock Corporation Act (AktG).
+The premature termination of an employment contract normally requires a serious cause.
+In such a case, no severance payment will be made.
+Except in the event of a change of control, the employment contract for the Chairman of the Executive Board does not provide for a severance payment with a defined amount resulting from premature termination of the contract.
+Therefore, in the event of termination of the employment contract without a serious cause, a mutual agreement must be reached.
+In this event, it would be difficult for the company to unilaterally enforce a severance payment cap included in the contract of employment; it could also not be ensured that the specific circumstances for the premature termination would be taken into account to a sufficient extent.
 The idea behind the regulation of Point 4.2.3 Para.
-4 of the Code will be taken into account by implementing an appropriate compensation in the event of a premature termination of the contract by mutual agreement.
-However, the recommendation was taken into account in the employment contract with the new chief financial officer.
+4 of the Code will be taken into account by ensuring that the compensation will be appropriate in the event of premature termination of the contract by mutual agreement.
+In contrast, employment contracts with new members of the